jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-23.md

 “Then I have to ask Manager Yan to please bear with me…” Gao Qing panicked.
 He fumbled in his waist and took out two qians of silver–the whole surplus from two months of saving.
 He had planned to use it to buy some clothes for his two children, but at this moment, he was thoroughly scared by Manager Yan’s words.
 Although he was technically no longer under the employ of the Gao family, he didn’t yet dare to entrust his fate entirely to the Australians.

 Manager Yan took the proffered coins and stuffed them into his sleeve.
 “I’ll help you deal with Master Gao.
-But this matter, although we can put it off for one day, we can’t delay it for fifteen!
-No matter what, we need to find out more about these people!”
+But this matter, although we can put it off for one day, we can’t delay it for fifteen\!
+No matter what, we need to find out more about these people\!”

 “Yes, yes, I understand.”

 “As soon as the merchants arrive, invite them over immediately.
-The moment they arrive!
+The moment they arrive\!
 Do you understand?”

 “Yes, I understand.”

 Manager Yan, after saying his piece, left the residence.
 Gao Qing wiped the sweat from his head and frowned even deeper.
 Helping Master Gao with his investigation would definitely draw the ire of these new masters.
 It would also be a very ungrateful action given the kindness that these Australian merchants had shown them so far.
 Even the fact that he was passing on the information of his masters to another amounted to a serious crime of betrayal.
 However, if he ignored Master Gao’s instructions, he would definitely have no chance of seeking refuge with him in the future, not to mention the countless ways a person like Master Gao had at their disposal to deal with a servant like him.

 Just as his thoughts were straying into wild territory, one of his sworn brothers in the Gao family, Gao Chang, came over.
-He was carrying a big box filled with smoked snacks that Master Gao was giving to the Australians.
+He was carrying a big box filled with smoked snacks that Master Gao Ju was giving to the Australians.
 Gao Qing cheered up at the sight.
 He asked his wife and daughter to come out and collect the gift, before he himself went into the kitchen to clean up.

 "Did Manager Yan come to blackmail you again, brother?"
 Gao Chang was a strong young man in his mid-twenties.
 He and Gao Qing came from the same hometown, and both ended up in the service of Master Gao.
 They even both ended up working in the outer courtyard, and so they took oaths of brotherhood in private.

 "Alas..."
 Gao Qing muttered.

 "Brother, you are too much of a coward," Gao Chang said angrily, "You belong to the Australian merchants now, why do you even bother with Master Gao?
-Your masters were kind enough to let you save some money, so why did you just go and shove it down a shithole!”
+Your masters were kind enough to let you save some money, so why did you just go and shove it down a shithole\!”

 "Brother, please don’t talk about it..”
 Gao Qing looked at the sky hanging just above the courtyard wall, "My family...
 I’m afraid that they’ll still have to take refuge under Master Gao in the future."
 After that, he refused to say more.